-The VIN is located on the operator-side frame support rail below the back of the cargo box above the operator-side rear shock.
+The VIN is located on the operator side of the vehicle, on the frame support rail below the back of the cargo box above the rear shock.

 3. ENGINE SERIAL NUMBER:

 The ESN is located above the engine oil filter.